 Any person who encroaches onto the field of play or pitch side track, for whatever reason, may be subject to arrest by police and also banned from the Stadium.

-In order to ensure the full enjoyment and safety of our supporters, Partick Thistle welcomes any feedback or comments on the safety and security operation at Firhill Stadium.
+In order to ensure the full enjoyment and safety of our supporters, Partick Thistle welcomes any feedback or comments on the safety and security operation at the Wyre Stadium at Firhill.
 Please contact the safety team direct via .
-This facility can also be used to make any complaints or positive comments to improve fans’ experiences at Firhill Stadium.
+This facility can also be used to make any complaints or positive comments to improve fans’ experiences at the Wyre Stadium at Firhill.

 To read the Club policies in full please click here